 7. Use on-line and local resources to learn more about your patients’ linguistic and cultural background so you are better informed about caring for them and their community!

-Harborview Medical Center (Seattle WA) provides interpretation for approximately 83 languages, and has recently created small laminated cards with some brief guidelines about working with interpreters.
+Harborview Medical Center (Seattle WA) provides interpretation for over 100 languages, and has created small laminated cards for staff badges with some brief guidelines about working with interpreters.

 - Briefly check in with the interpreter, informing them of the goal of visit and asking for cultural input.